nunit/nunit/CONTRIBUTING.md

 Please read through the [developer docs](https://github.com/nunit/docs/wiki/Team-Practices#technical-practices) before contributing to understand our coding standards and contribution guidelines.

+Note: Instructions on how to build and run tests can be found under [building](https://github.com/nunit/nunit/blob/master/BUILDING.md)

 ## License

 NUnit is under the [MIT license](https://github.com/nunit/nunit/blob/master/LICENSE.txt).
 By contributing to NUnit, you assert that: